 In some cases, the tree’s trunk might be damaged to a point where it cannot repair and maybe become hazardous quite quickly.

-If you are unsure about the state of the trunk and whether it may pose a danger, I suggest you get in contact with a local arborist.
-There are many ways to find good local arborists at affordable prices, but the easiest way by far is to use THIS free service.
+If you are unsure about the state of the trunk and whether it may pose a danger, I suggest you get in contact with a local arborist near you.
+There are many ways to find a good local tree service at affordable prices, but the easiest way by far is to use THIS free service.

 GoTreeQuotes help to match you with the three local tree doctors who have been voted #1 by previous users in your area.
 They will give you free advice and estimates on any work that may need to be done.